syedquest/IR/README.md

     - Event ID 4723
       - An attempt was made to change an account's password
       - Logged when the user attempted to change own password.
 Would also log EID 4738 (A user account was changed)
+    - Event ID 4728
+      - A member was added to a security-enabled global group
+      - This event can be seen in domain controllers.
     - Event ID 4732
       - A member was added to a security-enabled local group
       - If the computer name is the same as the domain name, it is a SAM group
+    - Event ID 4769
+      - It is generated when there is a service ticket request
+      - If the request failed, it will populate the failure code field or Event ID 4771 will be recorded.